 Frequently Asked Questions for Graduates

-What is the date of Fall 2023 Commencement?
+What is the date of Spring 2024 Commencement?

 What happens in the case of rain for the University Ceremony?

-The Fall 2023 University Commencement Ceremony is held indoors at Minges Coliseum.
-The event will be held as planned.
-In the event of severe weather visit the Commencement home page or ECU website for updates.
+The Spring 2024 University Commencement Ceremony is held outdoors at Dowdy-Ficklen Stadium.
+The event will be held as planned rain or shine unless there is severe weather such as lightning.
+Visit the Commencement home page or ECU website for updates.

 Will there be a Live Stream for the Ceremonies?